reimagined/resolve/docs/running-in-containers.md

 The official [PostgreSQL](https://hub.docker.com/_/postgres/) docker image runs SQL scripts found in the `/docker-entrypoint-initdb.d/` folder to initialize the hosted databases.

-To initialize the database credentials and schemas required to run reSolve, create a directory to mount as the `/docker-entrypoint-initdb.d/` volume and add the following script to this directory:
+To define the database credentials and schemas required to run reSolve, create a directory to mount as the `/docker-entrypoint-initdb.d/` volume and add the following script to this directory:

 :::caution
 The code sample below contains example PostgreSQL user credentials.
-Make sure to replace these credentials in your application.
+Make sure you replace these credentials in your application.
 :::

 ```sql title="/docker/volumes/postgres/docker-entrypoint-initdb.d/init-schemas.sql"